-This work was conducted between March 2008 and April 2009 at the Center for Reseach of Agro-based Industry (CABI) Bogor-Indonesia.
-This program was funded by Center for Industrial Education and Training - The Ministry of Industry Indonesia and The Indonesian International Education Foundation (IIEF).
+This work was conducted between march 2008 and April 2009 in the center for research of agro-based Industry (CABI) bogor-Indonesia.
+This program was funded by Center for Industrial education and training -The Ministry of Industry Indonesia and the Indonesian International Education Foundation (IIEF).
 Grateful acknowledgements are made to these institutions for their support given to this research.
 Thanks and sincere gratitude are due to Prof. Kamaruddin Abdullah for his valuable support.